GNOME/extensions-web/README.rst

   $ git clone https://gitlab.gnome.org/Infrastructure/extensions-web.git
   $ cd extensions-web
-  $ virtualenv -p python3 --system-site-packages ./venv
+  $ virtualenv --system-site-packages ./venv

-The `--system-site-packages` is needed because we require Xapian, which doesn't have its Python bindings in PyPI.
+I use `--system-site-packages` because we require Xapian, which doesn't have its Python bindings in PyPI.
 ::